Fringilla

-The genus Fringilla is a small group of eight species of finches from the Old World.
+The genus Fringilla, also known as chaffinches, is a small group of eight species of finches from the Old World.
 It is the only genus in the subfamily Fringillinae.

 Taxonomy

 The genus Fringilla was described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name Fringilla is Latin for "finch".
 Linnaeus included 30 species in the genus (Fringilla zena was listed twice) and of these the Eurasian chaffinch (Fringilla coelebs) is considered as the type species.

 Species

 By the early 20th century, the genus was considered to include just three species, with the other species included by Linnaeus transferred to other genera.
 In 2016, it was proposed that the extremely rare Gran Canaria blue chaffinch subspecies F. teydea polatzeki be treated as a separate species, thus accepting a fourth species, F. polatzeki.

 A major genetic, morphological, and behavioural study in 2021 then divided the former common chaffinch (Fringilla coelebs sensu lato) into five species, so the genus is now accepted as containing eight species: